consbulaquena/TherapyChat/README.md

 iOS Chat app, photo/ video and realtime chat conversations.

 <b>TherapyChat</b> is an app that connects therapist to individuals who need help.
-Get support one-on-one with a therapist who can talk with you about your struggles from anxiety to depression, anonymous chat is available for individuals who are shy.
+Get support one-on-one with a therapist who can talk with you about your struggles from anxiety to depression, anonymous chat is available for individuals who are shy in asking for help.

 ![alt tag]()